 –Dana O’Donnell, executive director of The Hearth at Drexel

 Dana O’Donnell, executive director of The Hearth, is extremely proud of the memory care services they provide for residents.
 A registered nurse with 25 years of experience in senior services, Dana has been around memory care for much of her career, and she has seen first-hand the light it can bring to the lives of both residents and their families.

-Remembering Moments of Kindness in Memory Care at The Hearth
+Moments of Kindness with Memory Care at The Hearth

 Dana says, much of what makes memory care at The Hearth stand out is the quality of care the staff provides for residents.
 “This isn’t our job.
 It’s our passion,” she says.
 Dana remembers one morning driving into The Hearth seeing a man from the maintenance team walking around their beautiful landscape with a resident from memory care.